 Cellist Emileigh Brooke Vandiver brings people together through the humanity of music, cello in tow.
-Described by the Boston Musical Intelligencer as a musician who conveys “a world of emotional meaning to the cello,” Vandiver’s performances, teaching, and community engagement reflect her desire to reverse the current trend of social isolation and reconnect people across cultures.
+Described by the Boston Musical Intelligencer as a musician who conveys “a world of emotional meaning to the cello,” Ms. Vandiver’s performances, teaching, and community engagement reflect her desire to reverse the current trend of social isolation and reconnect people across cultures.

-Committed to the sustainability of her art form, Vandiver is a noted interpreter and advocate of new music.
+Committed to the sustainability of her art form, Ms. Vandiver is a noted interpreter and advocate of new music.
 She was the principal cellist in the 21st Century Contemporary Ensemble, part of Carnegie Hall’s professional workshops, directed by John Adams and David Robertson.
-Vandiver draws inspiration from and has worked closely with Steve Reich, David Lang, John Adams, Michael Gordon, Andrew Norman, Hans Zender, Robert Honstein, Gunther Schuller, Vinko Globokar, John Heiss, and Julia Wolfe.
+Ms. Vandiver draws inspiration from and has worked closely with Steve Reich, David Lang, John Adams, Michael Gordon, Andrew Norman, Hans Zender, Robert Honstein, Gunther Schuller, Vinko Globokar, John Heiss, and Julia Wolfe.
 She has also performed at June in Buffalo with Ensemble Signal and in the Bang on a Can marathon.